Mpb0406/Express-Template/README.md

 # Express-Template

 ## Express Backend connecting with MongoDB Database
 This is a backend template with 4 main routes that can be expanded on.
-Contains 4 routes
+Contains 4 routes (auth, user, post, profile)

 ### Users Route
 Ability to create a new user account using JWT Tokens and BCrypt to hash passwords.
 Uses express-validator to handle validation on the server side.
 Route returns JWT token to put in header on the front end